-Your search returned 60 cottages.
+Your search returned 63 cottages.

 *Book Now, Pay Later is available for holidays departing at least 6 weeks from the date of booking.
 The remaining holiday balance is payable 6 weeks prior to departure.
 Please note that if you cancel your booking, you will have to pay the Deposit Balance, which includes the Booking fee.
 Book Now, Pay Later cannot be used in conjunction with any other offer.
 Please refer to T&Cs for full details.

 A traditional fishing village located on the south eastern tip of the Lizard Peninsula, Cadgwith is one of the most unspoilt places in Cornwall.
 Time has almost stood still in this lovely little village, offering visitors an escape from ordinary life.
-Holidays here are all about exploring the coastal footpath, landing a catch for the barbecue, and simply enjoying each other’s company in centuries-old smugglers’ inns.
+To enjoy your own slice of Cornish life, book a Cadgwith cottage.

+Fishing boats have launched from the main beach for generations; to this day, they sail daily, offering their catch to local pubs and restaurants on their return.
 The natural landscape surrounding Cadgwith is particularly beautiful; abound with refreshing cliff tops walks, awe-inspiring vistas and all sorts of local wildlife including the Cornish chough.
 Bring your walking boots and your binoculars, and lose track of time re-discovering nature at its best…

 … and if you fancy a scenic or fishing boat trip, then speak to local fisherman Nigel Legge – who featured on the BBC’s Fisherman’s Apprentice with Monty Halls.
 Nigel offers trips around the coastline in his fishing boat Razorbill.